 You can simply study from the mind maps and finish your studies quickly.
 And to revise, you can create the maps from your memory.
 This way you will retain and remember much more than the traditional methods.

 A mind-mapping exam prep approach is lot faster and far more reliable.

-Benefits of Mind-Mapping For PMP Students
+Benefits For the CAPM/PMP Students

 Mind maps are extremely useful for exam prep and studies.
 Pictures are 6x superior than words for retaining information.

 Some of the main benefits of mind mapping for PMP students are: